 Missioners should bring:

-1. Headlights and extra batteries I will have a few extra headlights for our Filipino trainees, but if you have more than one, please bring an extra for a trainee.
-One of our favorites is the LED Lenser H7,
+1. Headlights and extra batteries I will have a few extra headlights for our host-country trainees, but if you have more than one, please bring an extra for a trainee.
+Having seen many lights brought by guest vasectomists, I thought the best for the money was Coast HL7 for $31 on Amazon.
+But I recently purchased a 2-pack of Coast FL82 headlamps for only $19.88 at Home Depot.

 3. Your NSVI shirt(s) from prior missions if applicable.

-5. 1 box of 100 nonsterile gloves in your size.
-Better yet, 1 box of 300 nitrile gloves.
+5. 1 box of 100 non-sterile gloves in your size.
+Better yet, 1 box of 200 or 300 nitrile gloves.
 They pack more tightly than latex gloves, go on almost as easily, and may be cheaper.
 Vinyl gloves to be difficult to don.

-6. Your re-usable thermal cautery unit handle if you have one.
+6. Your re-usable thermal cautery unit handle (and six tips) if you have one.

 7. Nuts, soybeans, granola bars, etc. for lunches.
 We eat big for breakfast and dinner, but scarf lunch while traveling between morning and afternoon sites.